This post is also available in: Français (French)

 – Condition: Very good

-– Sold unframed (ready to frame or display)
+– Sold unframed (ready to be framed or displayed)

 Arman, a Franco-American pioneer of New Realism, was a passionate collector and renowned expert in traditional African art.
 His accumulations blend modern art with cultural depth—Punu masks, tied to sacred rituals, represent knowledge, power, and ancestral communication.
 Worn by stilt dancers in ceremonies honoring clan spirits, they evoke the mystical connection between the living, ancestors, and the divine.